jameslawler/notes/docs/portuguese-language/verbs/todo2/colocar.md

 ## Writing Prompts

-1. Descreva como você coloca a mesa para uma refeição especial.
+1. Descreva como você arruma a mesa para uma refeição especial.
+Describe how you set the table for a special meal.
-2. Liste cinco objetos que você costuma colocar em lugares específicos em sua casa e por que eles são importantes para você.
+2. O que você coloca ao seu lado quando vai para a cama?
+What do you place beside you when you go to bed?
-3. Imagine que você está se mudando para uma nova casa.
-Escreva sobre como você colocaria seus móveis e decorações para tornar o espaço acolhedor.
+3. Onde você colocaria uma foto de família na sua casa?
+Where you would place a family photo in your house?